semanticClimate/climate-knowledge-hunt-may-23/write-up/the-story.md

-IPCC Synthesis Report just came out.
+Are you a climate expert/enthusiast who wants to see how tools can make climate knowledge in scientific reports more accessible?
+Or are you a tech person who wants to know more about climate and contribute to developing tools to help make sense of the literature? #semanticClimate team is excited to host a hybrid hands-on hackathon on 2023-05-19, where everybody learns about climate and tech by participating in the event!

+## About the Event

+The Intergovernmental Panel On Climate Change (IPCC) published the Synthesis report from its Sixth Assessment Cycle in March 2023.
+The UN Secretary-General called it a “survival guide to humanity”.
+But this guide is complex, jargon-rich and comes as a dumb PDF.
 It links to 10,000 pages from other reports.
-We are building tools to navigate the complexed interlinked structure.

-## Why not ChatGPT?
-- ChatGPT is not upto date.
-It makes errors.
-- It's not free and open.
+Our diverse team (https://semanticclimate.github.io/) from India has been collaborating virtually for over two years to semantify IPCC reports, to extract knowledge from them.
+In the hackathon, you will try the tools and make knowledge graphs to navigate the complexed interlinked structure.
+You don't need to have a technical background to get started.
+So, bring your laptops, and let's hack away!